mauritssilvis/types/java/src/main/java/nl/mauritssilvis/types/string/README.md

 TODO: List the available numbered sections.

-## 1. Background

-TODO: Refer to information about Java and the string data type.
+TODO: Refer to information about the string data type.

-## 2. Implementations
+## 1. Implementations

 TODO: Briefly introduce the different implementations.

-### 2.1 An array of characters
+### 1.1 An array of characters

 TODO